jtmeneses707/ECS189L-Final/ProjectDocument.md

 [MovePlayerUp](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/MovePlayerUp.cs) - Moves the player up (lets them Jump).
 There is also a double jump if the input is given twice.

 [PlayerAbilityDash](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/PlayerAbilityDash.cs) - The player dashes in the direction that they are facing, dodging all enemies/ obstacles in their way.
+There is a 1 second cooldown so that mechanic cannot be abused by the player.

 [PlayerAbilityMelee](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/PlayerAbilityMelee.cs) - The player swings their fist, damaging all enemies caught in its range.
+Doing a medium amount of damage, this ability does a fair blow to whomever it hits.

 [PlayerAbilityShoot](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/PlayerAbilityShoot.cs) - The player shoots a projectile towards the direction that it is facing.
+This is great to pick off opponents from a distance, but does the least damage out of all the abilities.

-[PlaterAbilityDownSmash](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/PlayerAbilityDownSmash.cs) - The player does a powerful explosive attack underneath it, hurting all enemies in range.
+[PlaterAbilityDownSmash](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/PlayerAbilityDownSmash.cs) - The player does a powerful explosive attack underneath them, hurting all enemies in range.
+However, the tradeoff for this ability is that the player has to stay stuck in their attack animation, making them susceptible to enemy attacks if timed improperly.

 ## Game Logic